wipplelang/wipple/README.md

 ## Build Wipple

 The Wipple project is split across several folders.
 The compiler and CLI are written in [Rust](https://rust-lang.org), and the playground is written in [React](https://react.dev).
-The guide is published using [mdBook](https://github.com/rust-lang/mdBook).
+The compiler documentation is published using [mdBook](https://github.com/rust-lang/mdBook).

 You can use these commands to build and test Wipple locally: